If you work in a creative profession, you've probably been approached at one point or another by someone who wants you to work for free.

 When you don't charge anything, your work isn't valued.
 Part of being a freelancer is learning how to charge people and get paid.
 It's just as important as the work you do, so get used to being a business person and charge for your work.

-- Marilyn Heywood Paige, Vice President of Marketing at Fig Advertising
+- Marilyn Heywood Paige, Chief Marketing Officer at Paige Black Marketing

 Free work can pay off in other ways besides monetary gains.

 A few years ago as a young freelancer, I had two choices: do a few jobs that I was passionate about for free, or, not work at all.